stevenleeg/geemusic/README.md

 ### Deployment Part 2.
 Configure IAM credentials locally.
 Type `aws configure` to begin the local setup.

-Follow the propts to input your `Access key ID` and `Secret access key`.
+Follow the prompts to input your `Access key ID` and `Secret access key`.
 For Default region name, type: `us-east-1` (it must be a valid region) For Default output format, accept the default by hitting the Enter key.

 The `aws configure` command installs credentials and config in an `.aws` directory inside your home directoy.
-Zappa knows how to use this figuration to create the AWS resources it needs to deploy Flask-Ask skills to Lambda.
+Zappa knows how to use this configuration to create the AWS resources it needs to deploy Flask-Ask skills to Lambda.

 We're now almost ready to deploy our skill with Zappa.